yaromar/project1/README.md

   nucleosomes_pdb:

-    1) contains PDB# of all (16/7/18) resolved whole (8 chains) nucleosomes; 158 structures in total
+    *contains PDB# of all (16/7/18) resolved whole (8 chains) nucleosomes; 158 structures in total
-    2) 1 column: PDB
+    *1 column: PDB
-    3) the list can be obtained by completing the first step from 'notes_Y.txt'
+    *the list can be obtained by completing the first step from 'notes_Y.txt'

   protein_ligand_merged.csv:

-    1) contains all chains/nucleotides/ligands of the nucleosome structures from 'nucleosome_pdb'
-    2) 15 columns: structureId, chainId, structureTitle, pdbDoi, entityId, ligandId, ligandName, InChI, InChIKey, hetId, IC50, deltaG, uniprotAcc, uniprotRecommendedName, uniprotAlternativeNames
+    *contains all chains/nucleotides/ligands of the nucleosome structures from 'nucleosome_pdb' *15 columns: structureId, chainId, structureTitle, pdbDoi, entityId, ligandId, ligandName, InChI, InChIKey, hetId, IC50, deltaG, uniprotAcc, uniprotRecommendedName, uniprotAlternativeNames
-    3) the file can be obtained by completing the second step from 'notes_Y.txt'(additional info can be added)
+    *the file can be obtained by completing the second step from 'notes_Y.txt'(additional info can be added)

 SCRIPTS:

-  getpdb.sh
+  getpdb.sh:

-    1) downloads specified PDB to specified folder
+    *downloads specified PDB to specified folder
-    2) usage: getpdb 'PDB#' [directory]
+    *usage: getpdb 'PDB#' [directory]